stats385/stats385.github.io/lecture_slides.md

 # Lecture slides for STATS385, Fall 2017

+The recommended readings are from 2017.
+Contents will be updated as the course begins.

 ### [Lecture01: Deep Learning Challenge.
 Is There Theory?
 (Donoho/Monajemi/Papyan)](./assets/lectures/StanfordStats385-20170927-Lecture01-Donoho.pdf)

 ### [Lecture02: Overview of Deep Learning From a Practical Point of View (Donoho/Monajemi/Papyan)](./assets/lectures/Lecture-02-AsCorrected.pdf)